Sayli08/DesignDocumnent/Concept/WhyAndHow.md

 - You again avoid generating artifact that no one reads and you spend bunch of time really making a nice design doc on

 C.
 - A lot of problems we work on though are really complex than 1/2 Cls
+- They are more complext than whether or not I put this "if statement" here or there and this is where we start getting into writing documents that describe our decision making , describe the tradeoffs that we are making and why we are making it